sparshkr/Cyberlabs-Git-HW/README.md

 4. Pavantej -
    <br><strong>Smart Contracts</strong> -

     Smart contracts are self-executing contracts with the terms of theagreement directly written into code.
 Operating on blockchain technology,they automatically execute and enforce when predefined conditions are met,without the need for intermediaries.
 These contracts are revolutionizing variousindustries by providing transparency, security, and efficiency in transactions.
-With their immutable nature and decentralizedarchitecture, smart contracts eliminate the need for trust between parties,as the terms are enforced by the underlying blockchain network.
-They hold immense potential for streamlining processes infinance, supply chain management, real estate, and beyond, promising to reshape the future of contract execution and business interactions.
+With their immutable nature and decentralized architecture, smart contracts eliminate the need for trust between parties,as the terms are enforced by the underlying blockchain network.
+They hold immense potential for streamlining processes in finance, supply chain management, real estate, and beyond, promising to reshape the future of contract execution and business interactions.